GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, fetches are retried indefinitely.

+replication.instanceLabel
+:	Remote configuration name of the current server.
+	This label is passed as a part of the payload to notify other servers to fetch specified ref-update object id from the url provided in the remote configuration section which name is equal to instanceLabel.

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.